After-Shock/Cloudbox-wiki/Updating-Cloudbox.md

    ```

-3. You can now run the Cloudbox installer with your preferred [[tag|Installing-Cloudbox]].
+3. You can now run the Cloudbox installer with your preferred [[tag|First Time Install: Installing-Cloudbox]].
 Your existing data will remain intact and you will not be asked for a Plex Claim Token if you've already setup Plex.

    ```bash
    sudo ansible-playbook cloudbox.yml --tags full